- The study Subnational Doing Business of the World Bank Group seeks to identify best regulatory practices

 In addition, the study will be completed with an annex that will analyze the market unit and that will measure the ease of opening a company in the industrial sector.
 These areas of study will facilitate the monitoring of the reforms carried out in these areas and will allow a more in-depth study of the processing of licenses such as environmental ones.

 - Identify best regulatory practices and promote their exchange

 - Promote structural reforms.

-The World Bank Group publishes the study annually Doing Business comparing the regulation that affects small and medium enterprises in 189 world economies.
-Subnational studies analyze business regulations and the ease of doing business, identify good practices and recommend reforms.
+The World Bank Group publishes the study annually Doing Business Comparing the regulation that affects small and medium-sized companies in 189 world economies.
+Sub-national studies analyze trade regulations and the ease of doing business, identify good practices and recommend reforms.

 or contact the communication department of the World Bank Group: